IlleQuiProgrammat/CCC-Smash-n-Cache/README.md

 We can see that a buffer is allocated on the stack and two values are set above that buffer.
 `strcpy` writes to the buffer below these values, meaning that the values could be overwritten if the string we are copying from is larger than our buffer (we will check in the next step).
-Near the end of the function there is a suspicious call to `check_canary` (not the normal canary checking function `__stack_chk_fail` - hence it is worth investigating).
+Near the end of the function, there is a suspicious call to `check_canary` (not the normal canary checking function `__stack_chk_fail` - hence it is worth investigating).
 Finally, a local variable is checked if it is equal to zero (`test eax, eax`).
 If it is, the program exits.
 If it is not, then the program prints the flag then quits - our plan is to overwrite this value